AdobeDocs/commerce-webapi/src/pages/graphql/schema/gift-registry/mutations/create.md

 The `id` input attribute is optional.
 If a value is not specified, the application creates one.
 If you specify a value, then you can create a gift registry and make multiple updates in a single call.

 The `dynamic_attributes` input field contains an array of attributes that define elements of the gift registry.
-Each attribute is specified as a code-value pair
+Each attribute is specified as a code-value pair.

 When assigning a shipping address, you must specify only one of `address_data` or `address_id`.